kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md

 ### §375.25   Unauthorized operations.

 No foreign civil aircraft shall be navigated in the United States unless authorized by this part.
-Commercial air operations (other than those authorized by §375.36) shall not be undertaken without a permit issued by the Department.
+Commercial air operations (other than those authorized by [[Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md#§375.36   Lease of foreign civil aircraft without crew.|§375.36]]) shall not be undertaken without a permit issued by the Department.

 ### §375.26   Waiver of sovereign immunity.